Jtrnb/EyesOfValor/System/Beasts and Beast Taming.md

 #### Basic Training:
 - To build your relationship further with a wild beast you will have to continue to use its favorite food but you should also find how it is motivated and use that to teach the beast some things.
 #### Companionship:
-- Once the beast will follow basic commands and join you on some hunts it will require more effort to improve its life and effectiveness.
-- Through more rigorous training and studying of the beast you will be able to raise it into a wonder companion and partner.
+- To bring the beast to the next level you will have to bring the beast out on [[Playing the Game#Hunts:|Hunts]] to give it experience and time around your companions.
+Continuing to use its food and motivation it will grow into a lovely companion that will always be at your side.
 ### Taming Mechanical Beasts: